brucenelson6655/serverless-pl-tool/README.md

 1. Configure Azure Storage firewall to constrain access to Databricks Serverless runtime based on a set of stable subnet IDs (Service Endpoints) associated with your Workspace.
-2. Configure dedicated and private connectivity using Azure Private Link to cloud backends such as:
+1. Configure dedicated and private connectivity using Azure Private Link to cloud backends such as:

     1. Azure Storage
     2. Azure SQL (external Hive Metadata Store)

-The serverless-pl tool helps with handling the REST-API and process to create serverless private and points and also generating service endpints (stable end point) for storage firewall if private end points are not needed.
+The serverless-pl tool helps with handling the REST-API and process to create serverless private endpoints and also generating service endpoints (stable end point) for storage firewall if private endpoints are not needed.

 ##  Setup :
 1. Python packages : You will need to install the MSAL for python package for Python version 3 (pip install MSAL), all other packages should be built in.